gitlabhq/gitlab-ci/doc/yaml/README.md

 1. If all jobs of `build` succeeds, the `test` jobs are executed in parallel.
 1. If all jobs of `test` succeeds, the `deploy` jobs are executed in parallel.
 1. If all jobs of `deploy` succeeds, the commit is marked as `success`.
-1. If any of the previous jobs fails, the commit is marked as `failed` and no jobs of further type are executed.
+1. If any of the previous jobs fails, the commit is marked as `failed` and no jobs of further stage are executed.

 There are also two edge cases worth mentioning:

-1. If no `stages` is defined in `.gitlab-ci.yml`, then the types `build`, `test` and `deploy` are allowed to be used as job's stage by default.
+1. If no `stages` is defined in `.gitlab-ci.yml`, then by default the `build`, `test` and `deploy` are allowed to be used as job's stage by default.
 2. If a job doesn't specify `stage`, the job is assigned the `test` stage.

 ### types